ydonnelly/fourthyearproject/notes/hardware.md

 Desktop
 -------

 There are two desktops in the Digital Communications lab, `Digital Comms Lab 1/2`.
-I am planning to keep `Digital Comms Lab 1` to access the Boole cluster.
+I am planning to keep `Digital Comms Lab 1`.
+Can be accessed from `UEPC004` using RDP on port 3389.

 OS
 :   Windows XP